 The term Juke (or Jook) Joints is probably derived from the Creole "juk" meaning to be disorderly and rowdy.

-Juke joints are said to have arisen after the emancipation when Jim Crow laws forbade blacks from entering white establishments.
-The facts show that they existed long before that, probably as early as there were plantations and slaves.
-In other words, even after the emancipation when slaves were free to leave the plantation they were not allowed in any establishment in town.
-Proscribed from white society and white establishments of any kind, juke joints arose wherever blacks could gather, socialize, eat, drink, and dance; many also sold grocery items, moonshine, and some even had rooms to rent and other conveniences.
+Juke joints are said to have arisen after the emancipation, when Jim Crow laws forbade Blacks from entering White establishments.
+However, the facts show that they existed long before that, probably as early as there were plantations and slaves.
+In other words, even after the emancipation when slaves were free to leave the plantation, they were not allowed in any establishment in town.
+Proscribed from White society and White establishments of any kind, juke joints arose wherever Blacks could gather, socialize, eat, drink, and dance; many also sold grocery items, moonshine, and some even had rooms to rent and other conveniences.

-Jook joints were shacks originally built by the plantation owners themselves on their own property to give slaves a place to socialize and blow off steam.
+Jook joints were shacks, originally built by the plantation owners themselves on their own property to give slaves a place to socialize and blow off steam.
 Most were open only on Saturday nights and were not much maintained.
 And juke joints always had music, which meant at least one musician and often two or three.
-Historically tagged as 'blues' joints, the music originally played in these places was not blues but dance music -- ragtime, slow-drag, etc. What we know as blues today did not actually appear until the early 1900s.
+Historically tagged as 'blues' joints, the music originally played in these places was not blues but dance music -- ragtime, slowdrag, etc. What we know as blues today did not actually appear until the early 1900s.
 In fact musicians were not the focus early on but rather were there just to enable the dancing.
 It was all about dancing.
 It could be one happy drunk person dancing and clapping their hands with maybe someone hitting a table along with them or perhaps a harmonica - anything with a beat.

 And juke joints could be held anywhere, in someone's home, an abandoned sharecropper's house, any old shack of a building - wherever.
-In slavery days (and even after) blacks had no transportation, so juke joints had to be within walking distance or reachable by tractor, bicycle, or mule.
+In slavery days (and even after) Blacks had no transportation, so juke joints had to be within walking distance or reachable by tractor, bicycle, or mule.
 And there was no law at juke joints.

 On plantations the authorities never came unless the owner himself called them in to break something up.
 It was private land.
-Later during prohibition and the sharecropping days the sheriff was actually paid to stay away so that the illegal whisky would get sold and everyone in power got a piece of that.
-The law only came when they were called in on purpose.
+Later, during prohibition and the sharecropping days, the sheriff was actually paid to stay away so that the illegal whisky would get sold and everyone in power got a piece of that.
+As mentioned, the law only came when they were called in on purpose.
 They never just "showed up."

-Most early juke joints were one-room shacks, seemingly always too small for those who filled them.
-And they were not open the rest of the week, just Saturday nights, so they didn't get much upkeep and they weren't much at all, just some kind of roof, four walls, and a dirt floor.
+Most early juke joints were one-room shacks, seemingly

+always too small for those who filled them.
+And they were not open the rest of the week, just Saturday nights, so they didn't get but minimum upkeep and they weren't much at all, just some kind of roof, four walls, and a dirt floor.

-I did not grow up down south and I am not African American, but as a musician I have played in plenty of bars both black and white.
-In fact I played more often in black bars than white ones.
+I did not grow up down south and I am not African American, but as a musician I have played in plenty of bars both Black and White.
+In fact, I have played more often in Black bars than White ones.
+And so, what I write here is with great respect for the African American culture here in America that essentially gave Americans our favorite music -- blues, jazz, R&B, and so on.